LukasZahradnik/PyNeuraLogic/docs/quick_start.rst

 Logic Representation
 ********************

-The logic format utilizes constructs based on relational logic to encode input data - graphs.
+The logic format utilizes constructs based on relational logic to encode the input data, such as the graphs.
 The input data are represented in the form of ground atoms (facts), which can be expressed as :code:`Relation.predicate_name(terms)[value]`.

 .. code-block:: Python